mokuda2/senioryearreflection/_posts/2022-02-02-Triangles.md

 “Yeah, it’s pretty complicated,” Gyuna agreed.

-Her friend kept insisting on telling me if I was in a relationship with someone though.
+Her friend kept insisting on telling her if I was in a relationship with someone though.

 “No, I’m not in a relationship,” I lied.
 “Again, things are complicated.”